-Figure 3.4: Partition induced by (101) under $\wp \times \wp'$
+Figure 3.4: Partition induced by (101) under $\wp \times \wp'$ x x = o

 By introducing conceptual covers, multiple ways of identifying individuals are allowed to be active in questions, and some ways may be more useful or appropriate in different contexts.
 The theory of conceptual covers also avoids trivializing identity questions (102), under partition semantics.